aweymo-ui/cals_intro/index.md

 gallery: true
 ---

-{% include gallery-figure.html img="banner.gif" alt="Title card with a photo of the author and an image fading betweeen an archival photo and a Google Map 3D rendering of the Rowena Loops Overlook in Oregon" caption="Presentation Transcript and Slides for the 2024 U of I Information Landscape Series" title="Presentation Transcript and Slides for the 2024 U of I Information Landscape Series" %}
+{% include gallery-figure.html img="banner.png" alt="Title card with a photo of the author and an image of a data visualization" caption="CALS Liaison Introduction" title="CALS Liaison Introduction" %}

-* [slides](https://indd.adobe.com/view/dd70d5ef-b9b2-46cf-a866-60f524ff37e3){:target="_blank" rel="noopener"}

 Transcript and links of introductory presentation for students of the College of Agricultural & Life Sciences at University of Idaho by Library liaison Andrew Weymouth.